Recession-proof business: what works and how to prepare

 What is the most recession-proof industry?

-Healthcare is typically considered the most recession-proof industry because medical needs persist regardless of economic conditions.
-Accounting services, essential repairs, and food businesses also remain stable during downturns.
+Healthcare is widely considered the most recession-proof industry because medical needs persist regardless of economic conditions.
+Accounting services, essential repair businesses, grocery retailers, and childcare providers also remain stable during downturns because they meet needs that consumers cannot easily defer.

 Can any business become recession-proof?